themafia98/todo-list/PHP-ReactJS-todo/README.md

 *** Todo-list on PHP7/React.js ***

-** MFurther information can be found in directories client and api. **
+** Further information can be found in directories client and api. **